|

 4.1 Initial Hazard Issue Evaluation for an Area

-Step 1: Anyone at Jefferson Lab may request a hazard evaluation for an activity or area from the Industrial Hygienist (x6381) (see Table 1.
-Activities/Hazard Issues Requiring Medical Monitoring).
+4.1.1 Anyone at TJNAF may request a hazard evaluation for an activity or area from the Industrial Hygienist (x6381) (refer to the table in Section 5.0 below).

-o If it is determined that those performing an activity or working in an area require medical monitoring, continue to Step 2.
+o If it is determined that those performing an activity or working in an area require medical monitoring, continue to 4.4.2.

-o If no activity/hazard is found – the evaluator informs the concerned party(s) of the determination.
+o If no activity or hazard is found – the evaluator informs the concerned party(s) of the determination.

 4.2 Medical Monitoring Evaluation for New, Loaned, or Transferred Individuals